+Exterior angles of a polygon are formed when by one of its side and extending the other side.
+The sum of all the exterior angles in a polygon is equal to 360 degrees.
 You are already aware of the term polygon.
 A polygon is a flat figure that is made up of three or more line segments and is enclosed.
 The line segments are called the sides and the point where two sides meet is called the vertex of the polygon.
 The pair of sides that meet at the same vertex are called adjacent sides.
 An angle at one of the vertices is called the interior angle.
-In this article, we will discuss exterior angles of polygons.
+The internal and exterior angles at each vertex varies for all types of polygons.
+Now, let us learn in detail the concept of its exterior angles.

 What are Exterior Angles?

-An exterior angle is an angle which is formed by one of its sides and the extension of its adjacent side.
+An exterior angle is an angle which is formed by one of the sides of any closed shape structure such as polygon and the extension of its adjacent side.
+See the figure below, where a five-sided polygon or pentagon is having 5 vertexes.
+The exterior angles of this pentagon are formed by extending its adjacent sides.

 - They are formed on the outside or exterior of the polygon.